These guidelines and procedures were approved by Illinois State University’s Institutional Review Board on June 13, 2019

 - Research participation may be offered as one means of earning extra credit in any psychology course, at the instructor’s discretion.
 Research participation may be included as a course requirement (with suitable alternatives) in PSY 111 and PSY 231.

-- If applicable, research participation opportunities or requirements (and alternatives) must be outlined clearly in the course syllabus (see the department’s Tools and Link website under Student Research Participant Pool for a sample syllabus).
+- If applicable, research participation opportunities or requirements (and alternatives) must be outlined clearly in the course syllabus (see the Department’s Research web page for suggested syllabus language).
 Credit for research participation, or its alternatives, should account for no more than 10% of a student’s course grade.
 To avoid any possibility of indirect coercion, instructors including research participation for extra or course credit must also provide their students with reasonable alternatives to research participation, which should be approximately equivalent in both time and effort.
-In addition, instructors must not make special announcements about their own studies, or offer additional incentives for students to participate in their own research project.
+In addition, instructors must not make special announcements about their own studies or offer additional incentives for students to participate in their own research project.
 As part of SONA, instructors will receive information about how often their students signed up for studies, as well as how often they did or did not show up for those studies.
 As per departmental policy, instructors may not penalize their students failing to show up to studies.

-- A statement concerning participants’ rights (Instructions to Research Participants) is available on the department’s Student Participants in Department Research website.
-Prior to participation in any research, participants will again read a statement about their rights on the informed consent for the research and will indicate that they understand their rights by providing their signature.
+- A statement concerning participants’ rights (Instructions to Research Participants) is available on the Department Research website.
+Prior to participation in any research, participants will read a statement about their rights on the informed consent for the research and will consent to participate by providing their signature.

 - SONA is reserved for use by faculty and students affiliated with the department.
 Occasionally, individuals not affiliated with the department may be granted permission to use SONA for research that is of a psychological nature.
-Any individuals not affiliated with the department who wish to use the SONA to conduct psychological research must:
+Any individuals not affiliated with the department who wish to use SONA to conduct psychological research must involve an Illinois State psychology faculty member as a collaborator or supervisor.
+The purpose of this requirement is to ensure that a local contact person is available to handle any questions or problems that arise as the research is being conducted.

-Cases involving failure to meet these and all relevant ethical guidelines will be referred to the IRB.
+Cases involving failure to meet these and all relevant ethical guideline will be referred to the IRB.
 Such proceedings may involve the appearance of all those involved before the IRB.